maks-rafalko/CommandRunnerBundle/README.md

 CommandRunnerBundle
 ===================

-Executes symfony console command from a Controller.
+Executes Symfony2 console command from a Controller.